Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Indigenous engagement

-Panel members will work directly with Indigenous communities and organizations to gather their perspectives on the potential of advancing a nuclear energy industry in Alberta.
+Panel members are working directly with Indigenous communities and organizations to gather their perspectives on the potential of advancing a nuclear energy industry in Alberta.

 Panel mandate